 Commonly referred to as surplus killing or henhouse syndrome, many mustelids are known to kill more prey than they can possibly eat in a single sitting.
 This has historically been troublesome to poultry farmers, backyard poultry owners, and gamekeepers—leading to a variety of measures being taken to prevent loss by those in the field.
 While we do not blame people for taking issue with these animals or protecting their fowl, it is important to acknowledge that surplus killing is not simply malice, nor is the act unique to mustelids.

-Many of the smaller mustelids have evolved to hunt rodent families and other animals in burrows and surplus kill to build food caches to survive winter, and chicken coops, for example, recreate the same prey-dense confined conditions as rodent burrows.
-The sound and movement of many prey panicking repeatedly stimulates their hunting instinct, which is why they will sometimes kill entire groups of prey at once and not immediately consume anything.
-So while surplus killing in mustelids may not always be motivated by hunger, it is unlikely due to “sport” or “spite” and instead an instinctual response to a stimulus.
-It is also possible that killed chickens were left behind because the weasel was either scared off, or the hole the weasel came though may not have been large enough for the chickens to be pulled through.
+Many of the smaller mustelids like weasels have evolved to hunt rodent families and other animals in burrows and surplus kill to build food caches to survive winter, and chicken coops, for example, recreate the same prey-dense confined conditions as rodent burrows.
+The sound and movement of many prey panicking repeatedly stimulates their hunting instinct, which is presumably why they will sometimes kill entire groups of prey at once and not immediately consume anything.
+So while surplus killing may not always be motivated by hunger, it is unlikely due to “sport” or “spite” and instead an instinctual response to a stimulus.
+It is also possible that killed chickens were left behind because the weasel was either scared off, or the hole it came though may not have been large enough for the chickens to be pulled through.
 If the hole was large enough, we would argue the coop was poorly constructed or maintained, in which case a number of different predators could have gotten in.
+Blaming predators in this situation would betray a lack of accountability and competence, as many people have found methods to safeguard their fowl while coexisting with wildlife.

 The term “surplus killing” may be regarded as a fuzzy concept, because if you were to ask 3 different biologists what the term means you will probably receive 5 difference answers.
-The behavioural phenomenon is shared by many carnivorous mammals under the right conditions, including foxes, coyotes, hyenas, bears, shrews, and even dogs(10)(11) and cats.(12)(13) Similar to how we humans tend to hoard more food than we can eat when we have the means, when presented with an abundance of food, these animals will sometimes kill multiple prey and cache the carcasses for later consumption.(14)(15)(16) The exact reason for this behaviour in some species may still be inconclusive, but it is presumably triggered by an evolutionary survival instinct since food resources in the wild can be unpredictable.(14)
+The behavioural phenomenon is shared by many carnivorous mammals under the right conditions, including foxes, coyotes, hyenas, bears, shrews, and even dogs(18)(19) and cats.(20)(21) Similar to how we humans tend to hoard more food than we can eat when we have the means or how squirrels gather and store nuts, when presented with an abundance of food, these animals will sometimes kill multiple prey and cache the carcasses for later consumption.(22)(23)(24) The exact reason for this behaviour in some species may still be inconclusive, but it is presumably triggered by an evolutionary survival instinct since food resources in the wild can be unpredictable.(22)

 How can we help reduce the spread of disinformation and misinformation?

-If they respond with hostilely, resort to ad hominem attacks, or tell you to “do your research” without providing proof that they did theirs, this should be a sign that the person expected you to uncritically believe them and that their claim is probably unfounded.
+If they respond with hostilely, resort to ad hominem attacks, or tell you to “do your research” without offering evidence that they conducted theirs, this should be a sign that the person anticipated you to accept their claims without question and that their assertion is likely baseless.
 Be sceptical of claims from such people and independently check the facts yourself.
 Regardless of what some people may say, asking for sources does not automatically imply that you are dependent on others for answers.

 Remember that not every zoologist is knowledgeable about mustelids